From the 40 Days of Daily Bread Series.

 If you are God’s, then He has anointed you.
 The purpose of the anointing is to break yokes while you do what you are called to do (Luke 4:18).
 Isn’t that good news?
 Your life can help others because of it.

 Now He who establishes us with you in Christ and has anointed us is God.
 2 Corinthians 1:20 NKJV

 However, the anointing is not to be taken lightly.
 Today and tomorrow we are going to look at the story of Samson to find out what destroys it.

 The story of Samson is found in Judges chapters 13 through 16.
 He was called of God to deliver Israel out of the hands of the Philistines (13:5).
-Looking back at his history, we can see that he began to be sensitive to the Spirit of the Lord at the beginning.
+Looking back at his history, we can see that the Spirit of the Lord was on him at the beginning.

 And the woman bore a son and called his name Samson.
 And the young man grew, and the LORD blessed him.
 And the Spirit of the LORD began to stir him in Mahaneh-dan, between Zorah and Eshtaol.
 Judges 13:24-25 ESV